getdish/dish/docs/next.md

 # inbox

+- get production crawler working with faster feedback loop (no need to exec worker, just run it directly using .env.local)

 - can likely merge all docker intranet apps into one .yml

 - seeing the front of the restaruant in a wide angle shot is so key to intuitively finding a place you've been to !!